 Here are 6 of my favorite geeky subreddit, geeky in the sense that I am always learning something new and it’s not limited to technology.

 By far my favorite subreddit.
 It’s all about to-the-point scientific questions and answers.
 Free of speculations and meme posts, that kind of posts are ruthlessly deleted by the mods.
-There is an official panelist of users who are knowledgeable and specialist of certain fields.
-But everyone can answer as long as you know your stuff and can provide citation when asked.
+There is an official panelist of users who are knowledgeable and specialists in certain fields.
+But everyone can answer as long as you know your stuff and can provide citations when asked.

-Bite size life hacks to improve your life.
+Bite-size life hacks to improve your life.
 Simple googlable tips are discouraged.
-I myself have found plenty tips to improve my day to day life.
+I myself have found plenty of tips to improve my day to day life.

-This sub-reddit is about changing your personal views on something, you think might not be right but you don’t have enough solid argument against that view.
-Excellent place to have meaningful discussion about controversial topics and learn something in the process.
+This subreddit is about changing your personal views on something, you think might not be right but you don’t have enough solid argument against that view.
+Excellent place to have a meaningful discussions about controversial topics and learn something in the process.

-A subreddit for laymen-friendly answers to complex questions, but it’s not limited to science related topics.
-Though I feel that it’s more like “Explain me like I am 10” after reading most of the answers because I feel like some questions have too much depth to be explained like you are 5.
+A subreddit for layman-friendly answers to complex questions, but it’s not limited to science-related topics.
+Though I feel that it’s more like “Explain to me like I am 10” after reading most of the answers because I feel like some questions have too much depth to be explained like you are 5.
 Either way, excellent subreddit.

 There are lots of other interesting subreddits out there, feel free to share your favorites in the comments.